decorative

 Home

-DANCING explores the right of persons with disabilities to take part in cultural life as an essential aspect of enhancing cultural diversity in the EU.
-It aims to produce ground-breaking knowledge and adopts an interdisciplinary and participatory approach.
-The project is funded by the European Research Council (ERC) and is based at Maynooth University under Professor Delia Ferri as a Principal Investigator.
+The project “Protecting the Right to Culture of Persons with Disabilities and Enhancing Cultural Diversity in EU Law: Exploring New Paths”, in short DANCING, has aimed to explore the right of persons with disabilities to take part in cultural life as an essential aspect of enhancing cultural diversity in the EU.
+It produced ground-breaking knowledge and adopted an interdisciplinary and participatory approach.
+The project has been funded by the European Research Council (ERC).

-Learn more about how we have made our project accessibile.
+Learn about how we have made the project accessible.

-Why are we doing research into disability and cultural diversity in EU Law?
+Why did we undertake a research into disability and cultural diversity in EU Law?

 • Everyone has a right to take part in the cultural life of the community, and to enjoy the arts.